Cost of Mortar Restoration

 | Full Masonry Restoration | $8,000 - $15,000 |

-Mortar restoration involves repairing and restoring the mortar joints between bricks or stones in masonry structures.
-Proper restoration helps maintain structural integrity and preserves the appearance of the building.
-The scope of work can vary based on the condition of the mortar and the overall structure.
+Mortar restoration involves repairing and restoring the mortar joints between masonry units to preserve the structural integrity and appearance of brick or stone structures.
+The scope of work can vary depending on the condition of existing mortar and the desired outcome.

-- Materials used typically include traditional mortar mixes, such as lime-based or cement-based options, selected to match existing joints.
+- Materials: Typically uses traditional or modern mortar mixes, such as lime-based or Portland cement-based mortars, selected to match the original materials and appearance.

 Project Size and Scope